Sitting at your desk for several hours at a time can contribute to a sedentary lifestyle which can have adverse effects on your health.

 Ideal for desks and work stations this active stool from Puluomis is designed for you to actively alternate between standing and sitting throughout the day.

 The adjustable height options range from 22 to 27 inches (there is also a 26 to 31 inches model available) with the touch of a button and the chair allows you to lean forward and backwards to maintain proper and active posture while you work.

 Plus, for ease of movement you can take advantage of the built-in handle.

 Additionally, for upper body motion and active hip lumbar engagement, the chair lets you swivel to 360-degree rotation.

-It has a 250- pound weight capacity and features a non-slip base with non-marking cover.
+It has a 300-pound weight capacity and features a non-slip base with non-marking cover.

-This stool is not the easiest to set up nor does it come with any buyer guarantee, but it’s one of the cheaper options on our list and would be a good pick for buyers on a budget.
+Some users day that this stool is not the easiest to adjust nor does it come with any buyer guarantee, but it’s one of the cheaper options on our list and would be a good pick for buyers on a budget.